4n6nk8s/quals-2023-write-ups/CIMSTEG/readme.md

 # Write up for Cima-steg

 ### Description:
-> My friend write a tool that can hide data.
-He give me this tool with an anime video.
+> My friend write a tool that can hide data inside an image.
+He give me this tool with an anime video without any source code and challenge me to get the secret! .
 Can you help me extract the flag?
 Flag format: Securinets{Secrect}

 Let's take a look at the script: